Join our international community of students and teachers today,

 and learn the language and thinking skills and behaviors needed to successfully engage as a global citizen tomorrow!

-Make an appointment and meet with our ESL Counselor, Mr. Luis Morales, or an available counselor in the Counseling Center (CC3-414) to get information about ESL courses, other college courses appropriate for your level of English, and career and transfer options and pathways.
+Make an appointment and meet with our ELMS/ESL Counselor, Ms. Betty Frias-Jelks, or an available counselor in Counseling Services (Student Services Center, Level 4, Room SS4-400) to get information about ELMS/ESL courses, other college courses appropriate for your level of English, and career and transfer options and pathways.

-Take advantage of our wonderful ESL Tutors - they are peer tutors whom you can meet with one-on-one, in pairs, or in small groups.
-Our ESL Tutors
+Take advantage of our wonderful ELMS/ESL Tutors - they are peer tutors whom you can meet with one-on-one, in pairs, or in small groups.
+Our ELMS/ESL Tutors

 The LMC Library is a wonderful place to explore and find support for improving your English and for expanding your understanding of our community and world.
 The staff at the LMC Library are friendly and professional, and they want to help you, so ask them for help.

-All of the textbooks used in our ESL courses are on reserve and can be checked out overnight.
+All of the textbooks used in our ELMS/ESL courses are on reserve and can be checked out overnight.

 Easy Start/Level 0 - Level 1 are for ESL Level ONE students

 Reader levels 2-3 are for ESL Level TWO students

 Reader levels 3-4 are for ESL Level THREE students

 Reader levels 5-6 are for ESL Level FOUR student